mlcommons/ck/README.md

 that can run natively or inside containers while automatically adapting to continuously changing software and hardware.

-After CK was successfully validated by Qualcomm, Arm, General Motors, OctoML, Krai, HPE, Dell, Lenovo and other organizations, we have donated CK to the [MLCommons foundation](https://mlcommons.org) to benefit everyone.
+We have donated CK to the [MLCommons foundation](https://mlcommons.org) to benefit everyone after it was successfully validated by Qualcomm, Arm, General Motors, OctoML, Krai, HPE, Dell, Lenovo and other organizations.

-We are improving and enhancing CK based on your feedback and requirements - feel free to join our [open workgroup](docs/mlperf-education-workgroup.md) to provide your feedback and participate in further developments!
+We continue improving and enhancing CK based on your feedback and requirements - feel free to join our [open workgroup](docs/mlperf-education-workgroup.md) to provide your feedback and participate in further developments!